jcchan23/GraphSol/README.md

 ```

 ## TODO
-We will merge the predict workflow into the original workflow
+We will merge the predict workflow into the original workflow.

 (Under developed...)